 Our room onboard the princess was on her bow.
 The flat front of the boat provided us a lovely deck extending out of the water.
 While the mooring location right across from the aptly named “Elephant Bay” made for entertaining evenings and mornings.

 The first morning onboard the Princess I stepped out onto our deck and gazed out across the calm morning river.
 A fish eagle perched on the banks from the previous night took off in flight in my direction.
 Seconds later he dipped into the water and snatched a fish from the river, landing on the bank meters in front of me.

 It is and was one of the most magical moments I have had in Africa.
 A moment that will stay with me for life.

 The days onboard the Princess were spent much the same as the Queen while our downtime was spent wandering around the deck and reading barefoot.

 Stationed right on the Chobe National Park made for a special dusk time.
-While the various day trip boats rush off the water before the sun sets you are left alone with alone on the bank of the river.
+While the various day trip boats rush off the water before the sun sets guests on the Chobe Princess are left alone on the bank of the river.
 We watched Elephants playing one evening and the young lion cubs another in complete solitude.

 Nights are spent on the top deck enjoying sundowners and dining at the communal table.
-Drinks and dinner are social affairs, it’s a theme we come to really enjoy at lodges around Africa.
+Drinks and dinner are social affairs, it’s a theme to be enjoyed at lodges throughout Africa.

 After, full days in the sun on the Chobe river and the festivities surrounding my birthday we had no issue getting a great night sleep.
 The environment on the choke river is soothing and made for wonderful night’s sleep.

 The day of our departure was one we were not looking forward to.
 Staying for four nights on the Chobe River was incredible.
 It is the experiences such as these that bring out the true magic of Africa.